SwethaMagesh/SPD-Plethora/README.md

 # SPD Plethora

  This app has various functions
-  1. image editing
+  1. Image editing
-  1. image to text conversion
+  1. Image to text conversion
-  1. text formatting
+  1. Text formatting
-  1. analysis of text
+  1. Analysis of text
   1. Text to speech
-  1. speech to text
+  1. Speech to text

 ___
 **This is a utility app**